enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 ---
 > 🛠️

 Let's try this with the file `Tutorial_1/data/hov_places.csv`.
-The extension `.csv` is short for Comma Separate Values,  a very simple text-based datatable format where cells are separated by a special character.
+The extension `.csv` is short for Comma Separated Values,  a very simple text-based datatable format where cells are separated by a special character.
 CSV are typically created from spreadsheet programs such as Excel or LibreOffice Calc.

 >ℹ️  If you open this file in Open/LibreOffice Calc or Excel (in Excel you may have to go to the tab `Data` and select `from text` ), or in any other text editor, you will see that each line corresponds to a named place and that it contains two columns named `lon[gitute]` and `lat[itude]` containing the point coordinates of this place.